 How digital tools reduce non-conformances

-Although reducing non-conformances is a great priority for manufacturers, the largely manual checks and balances to battle them come with quite a number of challenges.
+Although reducing non-conformances is a great priority for manufacturers, the largely analog checks and balances to battle them come with quite a number of challenges.

 Due to unstructured communication methods and a lack of shared technology, it’s also easy for operators and Quality teams to work in silos, not knowing what the other is doing about a non-conformance.